HUNTERSCOUTI/VendingMachine/README.md

 # VendingMachine
-A Vending Machine displayed with Spectre.Console Libary and databased with SQLite.
+A Vending Machine displayed with WPF and databased with SQLite.